greenelab/deep-review/sections/05_treat.md

 In the biomedical domain, high-throughput chemical screening aims to improve therapeutic options over a long term horizon [@tag:PerezSianes2016_screening].
-The objective is to discover which small molecules (also referred to as chemical compounds or ligands) that specifically affect the activity of a target, such as a kinase, protein-protein interaction, or broader cellular phenotype.
+The objective is to discover which small molecules (also referred to as chemical compounds or ligands) specifically affect the activity of a target, such as a kinase, protein-protein interaction, or broader cellular phenotype.
 This screening is often one of the first steps in a long drug discovery pipeline, where novel molecules are pursued for their ability to inhibit or enhance